yuhattor/aca-deploy/README.md

 Let's get started today with a [free Azure account](https://azure.com/free/open-source)!

 This repository contains to deploy to Azure Container App.
-It supports deploying your container image to an Azure Container Instance.
+It supports deploying your container image to an Azure Container App.

 This repository contains the [GitHub Action for Deploying to Azure Container App](./action.yml).